 • Beginning to form lasting memories

-• New Fantasyland updates in 2025 cater specifically to this age
+• New Fantasyland updates cater specifically to this age

 Cons: